Equidistribution of polynomial sequences in function fields, with applications: Introduction

-The above theorem is an $\Fq[t]$ analog of a result of S\'{a}rk\"{o}zy \cite{sarkozy1}.
-Previously, such a result with no restriction on the degree of $\Phi$ was not available, except in the case $\Phi(0)=0$ \cite{blm}.
-We defer to Section \ref{sec:vdc} for an introduction to these notions and the statement of our results.
+Polynomials $\Phi$ having a root modulo $g$ for any $g \in \F_q[t]\setminus \{0\}$ are called \textit{intersective}.
+The above theorem is an $\F_q[t]$-analog of a result of S\'{a}rk\"{o}zy \cite{sarkozy1}.
+Previously, such a result with no restriction on the degree of $\Phi$ was not available, except in cases where $\Phi(0)=0$ \cite{blm} (see also \cite{green}).
+We refer the reader to Section \ref{sec:vdc} for an introduction to intersective and van der Corput sets and for the statement of our results.

+\begin{remark} A result similar to Theorem \ref{th:sarkozy} was proved independently by Bergelson and Leibman \cite[Theorem 9.5]{bl} using different methods.
+Bergelson and Leibman also addressed a notion of intersective polynomials, although their notion differs from ours.
+It is a nontrivial problem to determine if these two notions are one and the same.
+We refer the reader to Question \ref{q:intersective} in Section 6 and the associated discussion for an account of similarities and differences between our Theorem \ref{th:sarkozy} and \cite[Theorem 9.5]{bl}. \end{remark}

+Our next application concerns Glasner sets in $\F_q[t]$.
+Generalizing a result of Glasner, it was shown by Alon and Peres \cite{ap} that given a non-constant polynomial $\Phi(u)\in \Z[u]$, for any infinite subset $Y$ of $\R/\Z$ and any $\epsilon>0$, there exists $n\in \Z$ such that the set $\Phi(n)Y = \{ \Phi(n)y: y\in Y\}$ intersects any interval of length $\epsilon$ in $\R/\Z$.
+In view of Example \ref{ex:1} and the discussion preceding Conjecture \ref{conj}, it is not surprising that an exact analog of the result of Alon and Peres over $\F_q[t]$ is \textit{not} true in general.
+We establish the following $\F_q[t]$-analog of the latter result.